TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Privacy Policy.md

 **14\.
 How to Contact Us**

-Please contact us if you have any questions about this Privacy Policy or its implementation, at earthlinkconsumerprivacy@earthlink.com or EarthLink, Inc., Legal Department/Consumer Privacy, 1375 Peachtree Street, Atlanta, GA 30309.
+Please contact us if you have any questions about this Privacy Policy or its implementation, at earthlinkconsumerprivacy@corp.earthlink.com or EarthLink, Inc., Legal Department/Consumer Privacy, 1375 Peachtree Street, Atlanta, GA 30309.

 Effective Date:  December 28, 2012

-This EarthLink Consumer Privacy Policy dated December 28, 2012 updates the previous version dated October 31, 2003.
+This EarthLink Consumer Privacy Policy dated December 28, 2012 updates the previous version dated October 31, 2003 to address new technologies and applicable privacy laws but there are no material changes to EarthLink's privacy policies or procedures from the October 31, 2003 version.